lyogavin/airllm/air_llm/README.md

 * **profiling_mode**: supported options: True to output time consumptions or by default False
 * **layer_shards_saving_path**: optionally another path to save the splitted model
 * **hf_token**: huggingface token can be provided here if downloading gated models like: *meta-llama/Llama-2-7b-hf*
+* **prefetching**: prefetching to overlap the model loading and compute.
+By default turned on.
+For now only AirLLMLlama2 supports this.

 ### 5. Supported Models